mehmetgr06/Android-MVVM-Example-Application/README.md

 # Android-MVVM-Example-Application
 This project is written with Kotlin.
-MVVM and Clean architecture used.
+MVVM architecture is used.

 This is an example application using some public apis to fetch datas.
 The are 3 main tab.
 Navigation is provided with Navigation Component Library.
 Request is sent in feed page and response datas are shown with RecyclerView.
 Flow of Coroutines is used with web services.